tajnur007/ui-testing-using-selenium/README.md

   - <strong>Documentation and Resources:</strong> The repository includes documentation and resources to support your learning journey.
 This includes guidance on setting up the development environment, usage instructions for running tests, and best practices for writing effective UI test scripts using Selenium WebDriver.

+# Project Setup
+Open your terminal/command prompt where you want to setup this project.
+Create a directory using command `mkdir ui-testing-using-selenium`, navigate to the directory using command `cd ui-testing-using-selenium`.
+Now initialize your project setup using command `npm init -y`, this command will create a `package.json` file with some default configuration, if you want to add manually then skip the `-y` flag.

+Now we will install `selenium-webdriver` and `chromedriver` into our project, run `npm install selenium-webdriver chromedriver`.
+I'm using Google Chrome browser for testing, if you want to use Firefox or Safari then install `geckodriver` or `safaridriver` respectively instead of `chromedriver`.
+Now we have finished our project setup.

 <div id="contributingGuide"></div>

 # Contribution Guideline